pacholoamit/pachtop/README.md

     </a>
     <br />
 </p>
-Pachtop is a cross-platform desktop application built with Rust that allows you to monitor your system resources in real time
+Pachtop is a cross-platform desktop application built with Rust that allows you to monitor your system resources in real time.
 <br/>
 <br/>